TelsaCoin/hivesigner-api/README.md

-# HiveSSO Posting API
+# DTOK Posting API

 A Node.js application over hivesigner for the Hive blockchain.
-Check it out on [www.hivesso.com](https://www.hivesso.com)
+Check it out on [www.telsacoin.io](https://www.telsacoin.io)

 # API